Microbiome-Revolution/Data-standard/README.md

 ---

-# Git Workflow
+### Git Workflow

-This section covers all the key steps for working together on a GitHub repository, plus how to handle common issues like merge conflicts and pull errors.
-Whether you are working on a repository for the first time or contributing for the tenth, this guide is intended as a resource you can revisit whenever needed.
+This section provides a detailed walkthrough of how to collaborate on this repository using Git and Sublime Merge.
+Whether this is your first time contributing or you are returning for further contributions, the steps below will guide you through each part of the process clearly and repeatably.

+Read through the general materials from the MulQuaBio on Git version control <https://mulquabio.github.io/MQB/notebooks/Git.html>.

 #### Setup and Installation

-Before contributing, make sure your tools are ready.
-Every user needs Git installed, and Sublime Merge provides a visual interface that makes collaboration easier.
-Even if you have used Git before, checking your setup ensures you avoid small problems later.
+Before contributing, ensure your local environment is correctly configured.
+You will need Git and Sublime Merge installed on your computer.
+Git provides the underlying version control functionality, while Sublime Merge offers a user-friendly interface for managing commits, branches, and merges.

+Git must be configured with your name and email address, which will be associated with each commit you make:

 To install Git:

   - **Linux:** `sudo apt install git`
   - **Mac:** `brew install git`

-Download and install Sublime Merge from <https://www.sublimemerge.com/>.

 Configure your Git identity to link your commits properly: